The Year is 1937

 McKellar Field, later to be known as the Tri-Cities Regional Airport, opens for business, and lands its first commercial airliner, an American Airlines DC-2.

-A local man, named Fred Alfred Hutton, starts Hutton Electric Company, thereby establishing a family owned business, which will still be operating four generations later.
+A local man, named Fred Alfred Hutton, starts Hutton Electric Company, thereby establishing a family owned business, which will still be in operation four generations later.

 The company employs several dozen skilled workers, and is licensed to operate in the states of Tennessee, Virginia, and Kentucky.
 With several crews of experienced technicians, and a fleet of trucks, vans, and specialized equipment (including excavating and ditching equipment, lifts, and bucket and boom trucks), the company has completed over one hundred large scale commercial and industrial projects within the past five years.